 You’ll receive an extensive package of support from British Rowing, which includes:

-- Training for nominated club members – two places on a Go Row Indoor Club workshop
+- Training for nominated club members – places on a Go Row Indoor Club workshop

 - Go Row Indoor class models – pre-designed classes for all abilities

-- Go Row Indoor marketing materials – editable marketing materials and resources to help promote classes to the public
+- Go Row Indoor marketing materials – marketing materials and resources to promote sessions and classes to the public

 - Go Row Indoor Club status – exclusive permission to use the designation ‘Go Row Indoor Club’ for a full year